// missfits fest – presented by collective blue x in bold company

 Date: Sunday, February 10, 2019

-Our goal is to bring visibility to self-identifying female Asian-American entrepreneurs and creatives and provide them with an opportunity to share and profit from their work while building community.
+The first ever arts and cultural festival of its kind, our goals are to bring visibility to self-identifying female Asian-American entrepreneurs and creatives, provide them with an opportunity to share and profit from their work, and build community.

-During the day, we’ll have a market of female Asian-American and Pacific Islander makers, a pop up gallery of curated artists, an interactive storytelling booth, cultural dance performance., and speaker panels on:
+During the day, we’ll have a pop up gallery of curated artists, an interactive storytelling booth, and speaker panels on the follow topics:

 FOB (fresh off the breakdown): mental health in the Asian-American and Pacific Islander community